 Despite Galbadia presumably waiting in ambush, Balamb somehow gets the jump on them and Squall orders an attack.
 You actually get to select a few orders from a menu, though the impact is purely cosmetic.
 Nice touch, though.
 He also goes to examine the troops, and sees that Zell has prepared a unit to guard the quad on his own initiative.
 Weirdly, Zell follows this up by asking Squall for his ring.
 The timing of this was ridiculous, neverminding the fact that the ring hasn’t been mentioned… at all, actually?
 What the hell.
 Zell also refuses to explain why he wants it, which is just weird, if not outright creepy.
 At this point, Rinoa arrives and promises to defend the Garden as well.

-We take control of Zell to repel boarders, though he and the others (always Rinoa, and in our case also Quistis) aren’t very good at it, with bikers getting past them left and right.
+We take control of Zell to repel boarders, though he and the others (always Rinoa, and in our case also Quistis) aren’t very good at it, with bikers getting past them left and right without so much as an attempt.
 Zell then shows his commitment to the moment by handing Squall’s ring to Rinoa, promising to make a copy of it for her.
 Uh… huh.
 Yup, I’m really confused and getting closer to feeling like this is creepy at this point.
 After doing that, Zell went back to confronting boarders, only for the camera to cut to pre-rendered CG and reveal there’s no one there!
 So why the hell have I been walking in this direction while bad guys on bikes are driving the other way?
 The design answer is that you had to walk here so the game can screw you over when Galbadia collides with Balamb and knocks off a chunk, leaving Rinoa hanging onto some of the exposed rock still attached to the bottom of Balamb.
-Again: you weren’t here for a reason.
+Again: you weren’t here for a reason, the developers just forced you here to suit a CG.
 Zell goes off to run for a rope to rescue her, as I complained to Kyle about him not shouting an order for someone else to find the damn thing.
 I mean, really: not only did we run past the former site of Selphie’s garden festival prep, but you have a whole army here but no damned rope?
 Or as Kyle joked: “Quistis, use your whip!”

 Squall agrees to lead the attack into Galbadia Garden, only for every single person in the party to get mad at him for “abandoning” Rinoa.
 By the way, after the battle these assholes are going to be getting mad at Squall for being too concerned with Rinoa, and Irvine comes off as the biggest hypocrite considering he was shouting at Squall for not rescuing Rinoa back on Disc 1.
 As Kyle put it, “There are a lot of reasons I don’t like Irvine.”
 Cosmos save me from my own supporting cast!

 At the badgering of the rest of the cast, Squall agrees to abandon his post as leader of a town’s worth of teenagers and children to go rescue one person who surely fell to her death thirty-five minutes ago.
 It’s not clear how he plans to do it, especially since he gets off the elevator at the wrong floor, something that happened earlier in the attack as well!
 While there, he learns that one of the children had gotten lost or something, and when Squall goes to find the kid, the two of them are ambushed by a trooper wearing a huge jetpack of sorts.
-Why Squall doesn’t pull his sword I don’t know.
-Instead you have to play a minigame of sorts.
+Why Squall doesn’t pull his sword, I don’t know, he gets plenty of time to do it.
+Instead, you have to play a minigame of sorts.
 As the minigame is going on, Squall escapes through an emergency hatch and then punches the trooper unconscious, all while grappling for control of his jetpack.
 I won’t say it’s not epic, but the unorthodox control shift from nowhere, the fact that you have to start on diminished “health” compared to your opponent, and the whole contrived setup on top of that all really hurt this scene.

 I lost my first pass at the jetpack fight, so in Marathon tradition I passed back to Kyle, who won it.
 At this point, Squall goes to rescue Rinoa, as the jetpack allows him to deasily do so.
 I got a laugh about how we had left her stranded for over a real-world half hour and even then, Squall had to rescue her with a rope, meaning she had to keep hanging to a new thing until she finally touched ground!
 She’s going to have arms thick as steel beams once this is over.
 At this point, Squall and Rinoa run for the entrance to Galbadia, which just happens to be past this battlefield, right over there!
 How convenient!
 Make sure not to help anyone on your way to the other side!